Olical/conjure/README.md

 :ConjureAdd {:tag :frontend, :port 8888, :expr #regex "frontend/.+\\.cljs", :lang :cljs}
 ```

-## Issues

-If you have any problems please do let me know, provide as much as much information and context as you can.

-It would help a lot if you could run Neovim with the `CONJURE_LOG_PATH` environment variable set while you reproduce the issue.
-Any issue will be a lot easier to diagnose and fix with the log attached.

 ## Unlicenced

 Find the full [unlicense][] in the `UNLICENSE` file, but here's a snippet.